 Delicious, easy, vegetarian and vegan.
 We love simple curry recipes!

 2 tsps of frozen garlic

 4 or 5 small potatoes, peeled and chopped into small pieces

 Coriander, to garnish

 Heat the oil and tip in the onions.
 Keep the height high so that the water evaporates if you are using frozen onions.
-Once starting to soften, add the garlic and the ginger and cook for a couple of minutes.
+Don't rush the cooking of the onions - they should be translucent and started to brown at the edges.
+Add the garlic and the ginger and cook for a couple of minutes.